taylorbrook/polyrhythmia/README.md

 **WINDOWS**, click on "run anyway" when Windows defender pops up.
 If there is no "run anyway" option, open Windows Defender and go to App & Browser Control.
 Under ‘Check apps and files’, select the ‘Warn’ option instead of the ‘Block’ option. <br>

-Polyrhythmis runs best at a 44.1 sample rate
+Polyrhythmia runs best at a 44.1 sample rate